jaewon0225/SLAM-cpp/README.md

-Pose Graph Optimisation SLAM implementation in C++
+Pose Graph Optimisation SLAM Library in C++

 Current file format is .graph but any text file that matches the format of the examples in the data directory will work.